artsandmetaphysics/goodlifeodyssey/dialogues/how-to-tell-if-a-religion-is-true.md

 ---
-title: >
-  How to Tell if a Religion is True
-description: >
+created_on: '2022-07-31T03:18:00+00:00'
-  A dialogue about religion and how to evaluate religious claims.
+description: A dialogue about religion and how to evaluate religious claims.
-redirect_from:
- - /dialogue-on-religious-claims
+published: null
+slug: how-to-tell-if-a-religion-is-true
+slug_override: ''
+status: Published
+title: How to Tell if a Religion is True
+type: Dialogue
 ---
 Dijon:: How does one define "religion"?

 Aaron:: Why do you want to?
 Like most abstract terms, I think it is impossible to define precisely.
 At best you can find a definition that is suitable for your use.